mattiasaltin/mattias-leadership-toolkit/README.md

 ## Structure

-This repository is organized into several key areas, each containing valuable resources and insights:
+This repository is organised into several key areas, each containing valuable resources and insights:

 - **[🌱 Engineering Leadership Resources](engineering-leadership-resources/)**: A curated collection focused on organisational health, technical health, delivery execution, and other relevant topics.